lineofflight/peddler/README.md

 require 'mws/orders'
 ```

-Instantiate a client with the ISO-3066 two-letter country code of the
+Instantiate a client with the ISO 3166-1 two-letter country code of the
 marketplace and your seller credentials:

 ```ruby